anne-urai/human_ibl_snapshots/README.md

 - The second plot shows the signed contrast on the x-axis and the corresponding reaction time in seconds on the y axis
 - The third plot show the trail number on the x-axis and the corresponding RT in seconds on the y-axis

-# How to use the code
+# How to use the code for online experiment data
 - Download `behavioral_snapshots.py`
+- Install [brainbox](https://github.com/int-brain-lab/ibllib) for psychometric function fitting

+# How to use the code for offline experiment data
+- Download `offline_behavioural_snapshots.py`
+- Edit the `folder_path` in the file to match the path corresponding to your own data folder
 - Install [brainbox](https://github.com/int-brain-lab/ibllib) for psychometric function fitting

 By Anne Urai, Leiden University, 2022